Scientific Name

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow Coryphanthas without too much trouble.
-They love to be in a very bright exposure, but generally not to direct light of the sun.
+They love to be in a very bright exposure, but generally not to direct the light of the sun.
 The risk, especially during the summer hottest hours of the day, is to get sunburned.

-These cacti are very susceptible to rot and therefore require well-drained soil.
+These cacti are very susceptible to rot and, therefore, require well-drained soil.
 Use a potting mix that is labeled for cacti or succulents.

 See more at How to Grow and Care for Coryphantha.